Why do I have to withhold food from my pet, but not water?

 The PAWS Clinic believes that all animals should receive the highest quality veterinary care possible, even if the services rendered are at a reduced cost.
 We do not cut corners on quality.
 Our clinic uses state-of-the-art instruments and equipment.
 All spay/neuter surgeries are performed by qualified, licensed vets (DVMs) and all animals entrusted to The PAWS Clinic are attended to before and after surgery by trained veterinary assistants and technicians.
 Every patient receives a brief physical exam and quality pain medication.

 Our veterinarian will give your pet a brief physical exam before any medications/drugs are given.
 If your pet is determined to be in good overall health then a pre-surgery medication will be given to calm him/her down and make him a little sleepy.
 Once this takes effect, (s)he will be given an additional injection to put him/her temporarily under anesthesia.
 Then (s)he will be intubated – just like humans are for surgery – to keep him/her under anesthesia.
-The animals are never left alone while under anesthesia; we have at least three veterinary assistants or technicians here every day that stay with the animals.
+The animals are never left alone while under anesthesia; we have at least four veterinary assistants or technicians here every day that stay with the animals.
 While under anesthesia, every animal has a monitor on them so that any change in blood oxygen level or heart rhythm and/or speed can be detected immediately.
 After surgery, your pet will receive constant monitoring until he is moving his/her head and/or ready to walk.
 Once ready, your pet will go back into his/her kennel to rest and recover.

 Why don’t you offer vaccines or services at times other than when my pet is spayed/neutered?